tiantiaf0627/voxlect/README.md

 #### This repo presents Voxlect, a benchmark that predict dialects and regional languages worldwide using speech foundation models.

 We report benchmark evaluations on dialects and regional language varieties in *English, Arabic, Mandarin and Cantonese, Tibetan, Indic languages and Indian English, Thai, Spanish, French, German, Brazilian Portuguese, and Italian*.
-Our study used over 2 million training utterances from 30 publicly available speech corpora that are provided with dialectal information.
+Our study used over 2 million training utterances from 30 publicly available speech corpora that are provided with dialectal (or accent) information.

 ### Labeling Scheme
 In Voxlect, we experiments with the following datasets to predict dialects or regional languages.
 Our labeling is described below: